 TCP packets have a so-called checksum.
 This is an internal code which makes it possible to see if a packet has arrived in a good state.
 The stream-engine will not process packets with a wrong checksum.
 This option can be set off by entering 'no' instead of 'yes'.

-'''

-stream:
+''' stream:

-memcap: 33554432 #Amount of flow-information (in bytes) to keep in

-→ memory.

-checksum_validation: yes #Validate packet checksum, reject packets with
+memcap: 64mb # Max memory usage (in bytes) for TCP session tracking checksum_validation: yes # Validate packet checksum, reject packets with invalid checksums. '''

-→ invalid checksums.

-'''